EOSgithub/linked-blog-starter-md/Beauty, the ''Flail Snail''.md

 	3. **Refraction.** If you succeeds on a saving throw against a spell, each other creature within 15ft. must make a DC 14 Con save or take 1d6 force damage per spell level.
 	4. **Reflection.** If a spell attack misses you, you reflects the spell back to the caster.

 ---
 ---
 ---

+## 🐌 The Hunt for Beauty the Flail Snail
+The players are looking to harvest Beauty, a Flail Snail wandering too close to Telamok.
+Glibwants the **Shell Core**, but some _less savory characters_ want it too.